-Compensation Agreements in Houston
+Physician Compensation Agreements in Houston

-Compensation in Medical Contracts
+How to Negotiate Compensation in Physician Employment Contracts

-- Base compensation – Base compensation is guaranteed salary, and may be subject to various tax and regulatory laws, as well as negotiation between parties.
+- Base compensation – Base compensation is guaranteed salary and may be subject to various tax and regulatory laws, as well as negotiation between parties.
 When negotiating base compensation, it’s important to focus on compliance, industry relevancy, and any necessary escalation reflecting inflation or added value for multi-year contracts, unless there are production-based terms.
 Generally, the amount and timing of base compensation should be clearly established in the agreement.

 - Productivity incentives – Many medical contracts use compensation models or schemes that base compensation, or at least a portion of compensation, on productivity.
 Often, these arrangements use some type of “bonus structure” that takes into account either net collections or measurements such as Work Relative Value Units (WRVUs).
 For collections-based incentives, clearly defining the productivity formula, amounts, and methodology is critical, as is ensuring the equitable scheduling of patients.
 For compensation based on measurement, it is important to establish how work units are generated, and if ancillary services are included.
 Employers should also keep in mind that the bonus structure must comply with applicable laws when ancillary services are provided and when services are reimbursable by government payors.

 - Buy-in clause – Some medical groups may choose to offer physicians the opportunity to buy into the group, or become a partner, after a period of time or certain benchmarks have been met.
 These types of agreements can be drafted separately from initial employment agreements.
 Our attorneys have extensive experience in negotiating and creating buy-in arrangements for health care clients.